 Engaging students off campus

 At RBC, we take church seriously.
 All students are required to become members of a local congregation within six months of starting classes.
 The Orlando area offers countless opportunities to plug into a vibrant and faithful church community.
-Many of our students attend Saint Andrew’s Chapel, Immanuel PCA, Reformation OPC, and many other Reformed Baptist and Presbyterian churches in the area.
+Many of our students attend Saint Andrew’s Chapel, St. Paul's PCA, Reformation OPC, Grace Fellowship, and many other Reformed Baptist and Presbyterian churches in the area.